dataeducator/sales_and_product_management/README.md

    └──sales_and_product_management/
       ├── README.md                                            Overview for project reviewers
       ├── queries/                                             Includes SQL queries
       ├── tables/                                              Includes tables used in the model
+      ├── dashboards/                                          Includes PowerBI files
       ├── requirements/                                        Includes requirements of this project and instructions to obtain the dataset
       ├── images/                                              Includes images related to the project └── .gitignore                                           Specifies intentionally untracked files